THE HARBOUR SCHOOL SYDNEY

 The Harbour School Sydney

-The Harbour School Sydney provides and facilitates education, skills and training experiences across diverse harbour sites.
-It provides a valuable connection between educational facilities, harbour sites, research institutions and businesses.
-The Harbour School Sydney is based at the Sydney Institute of Marine Science.
+The Harbour School Sydney is based at the Sydney Institute of Marine Science, and provides and facilitates education, skills and training experiences across diverse harbour sites.
+It provides a valuable connection between educational facilities, harbour sites, research institutions and businesses, and fosters interdisciplinary learning about ocean literacy and environments.

 Picture